 That’s not the gospel.

 Second, the word Abba means Daddy.
 A servant would never call their master Daddy.
 Daddy is a term of endearment.
-In the Middle East, Abba is what a child calls their father, to this very day.
-Saying, “Daddy!” is comforting, they know they are protected.
+In the Middle East, Abba is what a child calls their father to this very day.
+When they say, “Daddy!” it’s comforting.
+They know they are protected.

 So, Abba means Daddy, and Daddy means Dad.
 You, Christian, can call the Creator of the universe, Dad–and He wants you to.
 In your mind, He wants you to cuddle up next to Him, pour out your concerns, and then trust Him.
 Your one-time faith in Jesus Christ gives you this right (see Hebrews 4:16, Ephesians 3:12).
 To be clear, your identity is already cuddled up to Him, you are inside of Him (see Colossians 3:3).
 But He wants your thought life to match up with this truth (see Romans 12:2, Philippians 4:8, Hebrews 3:1).